glauschwuffel/perl5-MTV-Birthday/README.md

 of the resulting table in the document.

 One day the code in here may be generalized and put on CPAN.

+This is Dist::Zilla-base.

+To try it:

+  dzil run perl scripts/birthday2lyx --file birthdays.csv